KhronosGroup/SPIRV-Cross/README.md

 When adding support for new features to SPIRV-Cross, a new shader and reference file should be added which covers usage of the new shader features in question.

+Travis CI runs the test suite with the CMake, by running `ctest`.
+This method is compatible with MSVC.

 ### Licensing

 Contributors of new files should add a copyright header at the top of every new source code file with their copyright